‘Never seen something so cruel’: Cullman Co. Animal Control investigating after three dog deaths linked to poison

 “She meant something to us.
 She may not have to them, but she did to us and we want justice for her and for the rest of the dogs and for this to stop.
 No family should have to go through that,” said Susan Graham, whose dog BB died in January.

-Graham also said that their neighbor lost their two German shepherds in the same way last fall.
-Cullman County Animal Control confirmed her neighbor’s dogs both died due to ingesting poison and that it’s most likely Graham’s dog died in the same manner.
+Graham also said that their neighbor lost their two German Shepherds to poison last fall.
+Cullman County Animal Control confirmed her neighbor’s dogs both died due to ingesting poison and that it’s most likely Graham’s dog died that way as well.

 ‘She was just happy-go-lucky.
 She loved swimming in the pond, she loved kids and playing with other dogs, I mean it was the happiest dog you’d ever seen,” Graham said.